Journal of the Institute of Brewing

 Decimal figures

 More than two is excessive.
-Are two decimal figures justified?
+Are two decimal figures really justified?
 Maybe OK at g/L but unlikely at mg/L (and especially below).

 Units